English at St. Peter's C.E. Primary School

 Spelling in Key Stages 1 and 2 is taught following the National Curriculum requirements from the programmes of study and Appendix 1.
 Spelling is taught in discrete, regular, short sessions within the daily English lesson.
 As part of the teaching of spelling, children in all year groups undertake a regular spelling test to assess progress made towards achieving objectives and undertake dictation exercises.
 Whilst there is a place for spelling assessments due to their vital link between home and school, we place greater emphasis in the application of taught strategies into independent writing.

 Excellent presentation of work is highly valued at St Peter's; all pupils and adults should take great pride in their writing.
 Pupils’ books, published work and teachers’ scripts demonstrate this high standard.
 From Reception, regular handwriting sessions teach children correct letter formation and when appropriate, how to join accurately.
 Teachers teach using the Nelson Handwriting Scheme through regular discrete sessions and/or within their daily English lesson.
 Children are taught to join letters in Key Stage 1 when they are ready and pens may be used for display work.
-In Key Stage 2, graduate to a 'pen license' when work is sufficiently fluent and legible; allowing them autonomy over their writing implements and choosing the best tool for task in hand.
+In Key Stage 2, pupils graduate to a 'pen license' when work is sufficiently fluent and legible; allowing them autonomy over their writing implements and choosing the best tool for task in hand.